Migalvao/mindspand-api/README.md

 rails db:schema:load
 ```

-To load the default categories and skills and default user (username: 'username' and password: 'password'), run:
+To load the default categories and skills and default user (username: 'whitesmith' and password: 'password'), run:

 ```bash
 rails db:seed